aliarmaghan/Reddit_Wrapper/README.md

 3. Configure Reddit API Access:

-   - Sign up for Reddit API access and obtain the client ID and client secret.
+   - Sign up for Reddit API access and obtain the client ID and client secret using this link https://www.reddit.com/prefs/apps.
    - Update the RedditWrapper_App/reddit_client.py file with your credentials.

 4. Configure Reddit API Access: